rudi-c/rudi-c.github.io/_posts/2017-10-06-simple-real-time-collaborative-text-editor.md

 Therefore, we could use floats instead of integers to store our character IDs.
 In practice, we would want to store a list of integer representing the digits after the fraction so we don't ever run out of precision.
 There's also no need to have indices > 1 if we're going to have fractional indices anyway, so we'll just store the fractional digits.

 Fractional indices by themselves of course are not *globally* unique IDs.
-Our IDs will need to be a bit more clever than that.
+Our IDs will need to be a bit more clever than that to be unique like snowflakes ❄️.

 No two characters are the same
 ==============================